HISTORY OF THE LIBRARY

 The year 1903 was an important year for the library.
 The V.I.S. sold the library to the town for one dollar; the town received $1000 from the will of Robert C. Billings "for the purposes of the Public Library...”, and $14,000 from the same will to establish a permanent fund for the library.

 In 2011, the Library received a construction grant from the Massachusetts Board of Library Commissioners that is matched by Town Meeting appropriation.
-Construction of the new library on the original site will begin in summer of 2014.
+Construction of the new library on the original site began in the fall of 2014.
 The new Library opened on November 15, 2016.